Klipper3d/klipper/docs/Config_Reference.md

 #max_delta:
 #min_temp:
 #max_temp:
-#   See the "extruder" section in example.cfg for a description of the
+#   See the "extruder" section for a description of the above parameters.
-#   above parameters.
 #target_temp: 40.0
 #   A temperature (in Celsius) that will be the target temperature.
 #   The default is 40 degrees.